--- To Exaggerate is Human, to Speak Plainly, Divine

 ---

-how do we know that X is ABC?
-If we answer this by saying that we know what AB, and C are, and if we have to explain our understanding of AB, and C in a similar way, there is no way out.
+Faced with "no way out," who wouldn't want to throw their lot in with Plato's eternal forms?
+To many of us their appeal is undeniable:How do we know that X is ABC?
+If we answer this by saying that we know what A, B, and C are, and if we have to explain our understanding of A, B, and C in a similar way, there is no way out.
 1

 They are independently existing entities whose existence and nature are graspable only by the mind, even though they do not depend on being so grasped in order to exist.

 Ahhhh.
 A safe place to anchor our boat in hard epistemological seas.
-We're guaranteed there's something that predates our fallible knowing - you could almost argue that grasping an eternal form represents a kind of a priori knowledge that's independent of bumbling experience, and therefore trustworthy, eh?
+We're guaranteed there's something that predates our fallible knowing - you could almost believe that grasping an eternal form represents a kind of a priori knowledge that's independent of bumbling experience, and therefore trustworthy, eh?

 Rather further to the west someone argues: